Grasleitenpass to Tierser Alpl to Schlernhaus!

 Why the Dolomites are the Best #2: You will become a human onion!

 Now, we are professional wardrobe changers.
 With the changes in elevation and exertion, we must have stripped and re-clothed ourselves at least seven times a day.
 Pack clothing that is easily layered!!

 When we aren’t panting for breath, we laugh for the pure beauty…or at each other’s faces.
 Hiking down the Grasleitenpass, we also laugh at ourselves.
 It is a bit like wandering a rollercoaster, but the way up is exciting.
 To the left, we also see the Grasleitenhütte, looking like an ant below us.
 Our hiking sticks prove themselves once again as saviors to our shins and knees on the way down.
 Then, the scramble!
-A multitude of loose stones add a bit of challenge, but we go at a brisk pace–I’ve always operated on the assumption that, if I test the stones a bit and then move quickly, they won’t have time to move too much under my feet.
+A multitude of loose stones add a bit of challenge, but we proceed briskly–I’ve always operated on the assumption that, if I test the stones a bit but move quickly, they won’t have time to move too much under my feet.
 It’s worked pretty well, so far.
 Anyhow, here is an extremely unprofessional-looking map of the last day and a half of our trip, which I borrowed from Dallying the Dolomites and modified, the star denoting our sleeping spot at the end of day three.
 Because, have I mentioned, sleeping is the most amazing thing at the end of these days.

 #4: Semi-always knowing what’s coming next, but not really.

 Communication with hikers along the route is a beautifully essential part of the adventure, something far more friendly and personable than I’ve encountered in America.
 Different cultures, a large Mischung of different nationalities, and nature and weather’s variations to account for this, I suppose.
 We learned and shared a great deal, from washed out trail sections to life stories to the best wine at the next hut.

 #5: The views, if I haven’t mentioned them often enough.